Skip to main content

 Tips for Minimizing IRS Payment Plan Interest

-While you may not have control over the federal short-term interest rate, there are strategies you can employ to minimize the interest you pay on your IRS Payment Plan.
+While you may not have control over the federal short-term interest rate, there are strategies you can employ to minimize the interest you pay:

 What Happens if You Default on Your IRS Payment Plan?

-To prevent default, always communicate with the IRS or your tax lawyer if you encounter financial difficulties or circumstances (increased living expenses) that affect your ability to make payments.
+To prevent default, always communicate with the IRS or your tax lawyer if you encounter financial difficulties or circumstances that affect your ability to make payments.
 They may be able to modify your plan to better suit your current situation.

 Requirements to Apply Online for a Payment Plan